Authentic Holland

 - Fully guided bike tours

-- 24-speed city touring bicycle (Batavus Boulevard), including helmet, pannier bags, lock, repair kit, & water bottle
+- 24-speed touring bicycle (Oxford), including helmet, pannier bags, lock, & water bottle

 - Free limited WiFi (in the lounge and on deck)